 4. Tracking and revision

 In the final step, impact and value creation are measured and evaluated.
 In carrying out the process, new skills are learned and new insights are gained, which in turn lead to new goals.
 With these newly defined goals, the whole process is then repeated.
 It is possible that the original goals were not achieved - now you have the opportunity to adjust the procedure, the goals or both accordingly.
-In this way, continuous improvement is achieved in all business areas and among the participants in the supply chain.
-This also requires working with supply chain stakeholders at this stage as well as gathering customer feedback.
+In this way, continuous improvement is achieved in all business areas and amongst the participants in the supply chain.
+This also requires working with supply chain stakeholders at this stage, as well as gathering customer feedback.
 This reinforces each relationship and ensures that the desired business objectives can be achieved.

 Procurement is becoming increasingly important - also in terms of increasing profits.
 To maximise value creation, this department must be given adequate attention, resources, technology and talent.
 After all, procurement is also the main instance for security of supply.
 In addition, there is an enormous potential in existing (and future) data and processes that can be fully exploited with the help of data scientists and business intelligence analysts.